JvH151291/test01/intro_tech_tools.md

 We have cloned the repository `PuvIntro` which is hosted on my gitlab page (i.e. we made a local versioned copy of it).
 Subsequently, we've created a virtual environment and told our IDE to use it when interpreting Python code.
 We could conveniently explore the functions by locally installing our package.
 We have installed all the dependencies that would be required to run our code from the `requirements.txt` file.
 That is, we are all on the same page: We all have the same version of the PuvIntro project and this project is evaluated in the exactly same environemnt (Sideremark: maybe you have a slightly different python3 version, but this does not matter for now).
 We then extended the project's functionality and made it publicly available on gitlab.
 This allows others to leverage the functionality and explore the project evolution and contribute to your code without messing it up with help of `git`.
 So the full cycle is (clone), pull, change a bit, commit meaningful chunks, push, restart the game, ...

 This was a high level introduction of the basics.
-We now introduce each aspect in more detail as well as ellaborate a bit on PostgreSQL.
+We now introduce each aspect in more detail as well as elaborate a bit on PostgreSQL.